Prohibited Activities

 Recruitment occurs during the second week of each term.
 In order to participate, students must have achieved sophomore academic standing (9 or more credit hours) and have a minimum 2.50 cumulative GPA.
 Dry Recruitment is defined as any period of time organized by the organization for the recruitment of potential new members, and must be completely alcohol free.
 Alcohol may not be present in any form during recruitment events, even if it is not being served to potential new members.
 This is in effect for the entire recruitment period.
 It is also the expectation that the laws of the State of New York will be followed regarding the legal drinking age at any event outside of recruitment and/or education activities.

-The New Member Education process at Union College is also 100% dry (alcohol free).
-All chapters must submit a calendar of events outlining the date, time and location of each new member education activity by the end of the recruitment week.
-In the case of MGC, the calendar must be submitted before invitations for membership are extended.
+• All chapters must submit a calendar of events outlining the date, time and location of each new member education activity by the end of the recruitment week.

-All new member education events must end by midnight.
-No more than three hours per night may be used for new member events.
-Sleep-overs and lock-ins are prohibited.
-All new member education events must occur on campus unless approved.
+• All new member education events must occur on campus unless approved.
 Initiation must be completed by week 9.

-During this period, fraternity and sorority chapters are strongly encouraged to:
+During this period, fraternity and sorority chapters are strongly encouraged to

-A. host alternative events that do not include alcohol, AND
+1. host alternative events that do not include alcohol, AND

-B. attend campus sponsored social activities or events.
+2. attend College-sponsored social activities or events.

 Fraternity/Sorority Social Events with Alcohol